YOUR FUNERAL…MY TRIAL

 Whipped by Harvey into a careening storm of flaccid lust, it builds to a glorious cacophony, but even that is blown away by the intensity of the closing cover of Tim Rose’s “Long Time Man.”
 Rather than Hendrix, Cave took Rose’s desolate 1967 reading of “Hey Joe” as his model on Kicking Against The Pricks, but this howling, remorseful, emotionally draining murderer’s lament dwarfs any performance on the covers album.

 For all the thunder, however, it is Your Funeral…’s quieter moments that mark it out.
 The eye of the storm is the hazy, hypnotic “Stranger Than Kindness,” a nocturnal burrow deep into the red-lit boroughs of desire, and a half-formed mystery of a song that floats perpetually behind a veil, never quite resolving or revealing itself.

 Curiously arranged – guitar, drums, spooked and hesitant organ – it’s one of the great Nick Cave And The Bad Seeds songs, and it is not a Nick Cave song at all.
-Written by Bargeld and Cave’s sometime muse, Anita Lane, the brilliance of the performance lies in Cave’s uncertainty about the unsettling terrain he’s ventured into.
+Written by Bargeld and Cave’s sometime muse Anita Lane, the brilliance of the performance lies in Cave’s uncertainty about the unsettling terrain he’s ventured into.
 A dangerous spell of an album, Your Funeral…, and particularly Harvey’s work, pointed the way ahead.
 But they’d never again sound quite like “Stranger Than Kindness.”
-Then again, neither would anybody else.
+Then again, neither would anyone else.